 Having children can be expensive.
-That is why it is important to not only discuss how many you would like to have, but also how will you cater for the financial responsibilities that come with it.
+It is important to not only discuss how many you would like to have, but also how will you cater for the financial responsibilities that come with it.

-First, comes the expenses of child birth – a caesarean operation at a private hospital could cost up to RM10,000 with costs of being admitted and medication included.
+First, comes the expenses of child birth – a caesarean operation at a private hospital could cost over RM20,000 with costs of room and board plus medication included.

 Second, comes the responsibility of bringing up the children.
 Will the wife or husband be a stay-at-home parent?
 If so, will it be a temporary measure or permanent?
 How will you manage the family with only one person’s salary?
 Or will you resort to babysitting?
 Babysitting for one child can range from between RM600 to RM1,500, depending on the location, age, needs and number of hours.
 Or are you planning to send your children to their grandparents?

 Thirdly, how will you cater for their basic and education needs?
-You will need to ensure they are adequately insured for times of emergencies and save up to see them through a basic university education.
-A basic business degree costs RM40,000 locally and RM200,000 overseas.
-It is important to gauge how much you will need and what are the savings avenues that you need to take advantage of.
+You will need to be adequately insured for times of emergencies and save up to see them through a basic university education.
+It is important to gauge how much you will need and how to plan for the costs for a university education.

 6. What are your future financial aspirations?

 This is important to identify as it will help determine the kind of lifestyle you both aspire to have.
-It could be a RM20,000 salary target, a senior manager promotion, purchasing a property at RM600,000, driving an Audi car, an annual overseas trip, retire by 55 with RM600,000 and so on.
+It could be a RM20,000 salary target, a senior manager promotion, purchasing a property at RM600,000, an annual overseas trip, retire by 55 with RM600,000 and so on.

 Once you have identified your financial aspirations as a couple, you need to calculate how to realise them.
 Will you both be able to afford this?
 If not, what adjustments will you need to make?
 You may have to increase your income or lower your expectations.

-By knowing your spouse’s financial personality, you can draw a plan for your financial future as a family and know what to do in rainy days.
-It is all about setting targets and planning how to set aside money to do it.
-Always have a plan B in case your first plan does not materialise.
+By knowing your spouse’s financial personality, you can draw up a plan for your financial future as a family and know what to do on rainy days.
 That way, you will be better at executing your financial goals and probably achieving them in time.